Ball Lightning as a profound manifestation of the Dark Matter physics: Introduction

 The presence of the antimatter nuggets in the system implies that there will be annihilation events leading to very profound strong effects when antimatter AQNs hit the Earth.
 Our claim here is that the basic features of the BL phenomenology as listed by items (i)- (xi) along with basic BL's characteristics expressed by (\ref{BL-energy})-(\ref{BL-power}) may naturally emerge as a result of these powerful and energetic annihilation events.

-We reiterate the main claim of this work slightly differently: our proposal is that the source of energy which is powering BL events is related to the annihilation events of the antimatter hidden in form of the AQNs with surrounding atoms and molecules.
+We reiterate the main claim of this work slightly differently: our proposal is that the source of energy which is powering BL events is related to the annihilation events of the antimatter hidden in form of the AQNs with surrounding atoms and molecules\footnote{In fact, the antimatter as a possible source of the energy powering BL has been discussed long ago \cite{nature-1970,nature-1971}.
+I thank Karl Stephan for pointing out into these two old papers.}.
 The fuel which is powering the BL physics is the antimatter nuggets which had been formed during the QCD transition in early Universe.
 It has been also shown that the dominant fraction of these antimatter nuggets mostly survive until present epoch, see brief review on formation mechanism and survival pattern in next Sect. \ref{basics}.

 This model was invented long ago to resolve fundamental problems in cosmology, not related in any way to BL phenomena (in contrast with numerous proposals which were specifically designed to explain different aspects of the BL phenomenology).
 Nevertheless, this AQN framework may also shed a light to another long standing problem which is the nature of the BL.
 We stress that all parameters for this model were fixed long ago in our previous applications to explain some mysterious and puzzling observations at galactic and solar scales, to be reviewed in Conclusion in Sect. \ref{sect:paradigm}.
 We keep all these parameters of the AQN model identically the same and we do not attempt to modify them to better fit the observations related to BL phenomenology.